andrewrk/groovebasin/README.md

 ### From Source

 1. Install [Node.js](http://nodejs.org) v0.10.x.
 Note that on Debian and
    Ubuntu, you also need the nodejs-dev and nodejs-legacy packages.
-You may also choose to use [Chris Lea's PPA](https://launchpad.net/~chris-lea/+archive/node.js/) or compile from source.
 2. Install [libgroove](https://github.com/andrewrk/libgroove).
 3. Clone the source and cd to it.
 4. `npm run build`